-This last week was so busy that I haven’t been able to blog a single day.
-I volunteered to coach at our second F45 location in Henderson, Las Vegas for a couple of days (in addition to my already loaded schedule), so it has been, go-go-go- Segueing into todays’ blog topic..eating on the go.
+Happy Tuesday Fam!!
+I have been a busy woman!
+I volunteered to coach at our second F45 location in Henderson, Las Vegas for a couple of days (in addition to my already loaded schedule), so it has been, go-go-go- Segueing into today’s’ blog topic..eating on the go.

 The key to staying on track on days that you don’t have time to stop and cook your food is to prepare in advance.
 We have all heard the saying “fail to prepare, prepare to fail.”
 Well, it couldn’t be truer!
 Meal prep is key when it comes to staying on track, particularly when calorie restricting for something such as summer shredding.

 Below, I have given some of my favorite on the go meals along with some tips that seem to help me stay on track.